MaskingTechnology/comify/README.md

 ## Project goals

 Its intent is not to disrupt the social-media space, but to learn and improve building future-proofed applications that can grow.
-Besides that, it's also a demo project our distributed runtime [Jitar](https://jitar.dev).
+Besides that, it's also a demo project for our distributed runtime [Jitar](https://jitar.dev).

 ## Current state